fp-crypto/ape-roll/README.md

 planner.add(contract.func(a, b).withValue(c))
 ```

-`withValue` takes the same argument types as contract functions, so you can pass the return value of another function, or a literal value.
+`withValue` takes the same argument types as contract functions so that you can pass the return value of another function or a literal value.
 You cannot combine `withValue` with delegate calls (eg, calls to a library created with `Contract.newLibrary`) or static calls.

 Likewise, if you want to make a particular call static, you can use `.staticcall()`: